-Immediately prior to the completion of this offering and the concurrent private placement, we will have 80,993,414 Class A ordinary shares and 16,990,000 Class B ordinary shares issued and outstanding.
-Following the completion of this offering and the concurrent private placement, we will have 93,710,805 Class A ordinary shares and 16,990,000 Class B ordinary shares outstanding, assuming the underwriters do not exercise the option to purchase additional ADSs.
+Immediately prior to the completion of this offering, we will have 80,993,414 Class A ordinary shares and 16,990,000 Class B ordinary shares issued and outstanding, assuming the underwriters do not exercise the option to purchase additional ADSs.
 All of our shares issued and outstanding prior to the completion of the offering are and will be fully paid, and all of our shares to be issued in the offering will be issued as fully paid.